openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![Not mine](https://dl.dropboxusercontent.com/u/10137599/ofbook/rgb-screen.jpg)

-Accessing pixel values in buffers containing RGB data is therefore slightly more complex.
+Because the color data are interleaved, accessing pixel values in buffers containing RGB data is slightly more complex.
 Here's how you can retrieve the values representing the individual red, green and blue components of pixel at a given (x,y) location:

 ```cpp
 // Given: